 - If you lose time from work because of your car accident, make sure you document that time off (including doctor’s appointments or days you could not go to work due to pain).

 If you were in a car accident, you need an experienced Albuquerque car accident attorney.
-The Branch Law Firm can help you get the maximum recovery for your car accident.
-For a free consultation with our legal team, call us at (505) 243-3500, or fill out our online form and we will contact you.
+A personal injury lawyer at Branch Law Firm can help provide expert legal representation to get the maximum recovery for your car accident.
+For a free consultation at our personal injury law firm, call us at (505) 243-3500, or fill out our online form and we will contact you.